Widows of India/Om Shanthi

 A second Om Shanthi Old Age Home has been finished in 2015 adjacent to the existing home, so that now 25 old homeless women are housed and fed.
 Up to now they still wait for the promised support of the Indian government and are dependent on your kind donations.

-There are 66 young widows in the community now, who are supported by Om Shanthi Project.
-Some are trained by Shanthimalai Handicrafts (their partner organization), so that they may become self-supporting and can take care of their children themselves.
-They also find jobs for young widows elsewhere, which includes survey and control of their situation and their bosses, so that they are not abused.
-They even get higher education, if adequate.
-Young widows are trained in writing, reading, English, self-confidence and self-defense.
-They have to overcome centuries of neglect, abuse and superstition, which made their female life unbearable.
+Some widows are trained by Premalaya Handicrafts Trust (a partner organization), to help them become financially self-supporting to enable them to take care of their children themselves.
+They also find jobs for young widows elsewhere, which includes the survey and control of their situation and their bosses, so that they are not abused.

 So there is still a way to go!